cdyson37/cdyson37.github.io/content/blog/dont_take_my_word_for_it_2.md

       |           const std::__cxx11::basic_string<char>```
 ```

 Similarly with `const auto c_string = "foo"` we get `error: invalid conversion from 'const char*' to 'int'`.
-Note the slightly different error messages: evidently the compiler thinks quite differently about built-in conversions (in our case pointer-to-char and int) than it thinks about user-defined conversions (yes `std::string` from a `char*` counts as user-defined, even though it's in the standard library).
-In particular, *we have again lost a `const`* in this second message, as we will see shortly.
+Note the slightly different error messages: evidently the compiler thinks quite differently about built-in conversions (in our case pointer-to-char and int) than it thinks about user-defined conversions (yes `std::string` from a `char*` counts as user-defined, even though `std::string` is in the standard library).
+In particular, we have again lost a `const` in this second message.
+We also run the risk of the the compiler helpfully listing all the `operator=`s it knows about and spamming the console.

 There is a more reliable trick.
 We know `decltype()` can get the type of a variable or of an expression, but we need to get that type into an error message.
 Before, we took a value and did something unreasonable with it, now we want to take a type and do something unreasonable with it.
 Want to do something unreasonable with types?
 Use a template :).